CELTIC STUDIESMyth and Tradition

 - The evidence for Celtic ‘shamanism’

 This is a self-study course, without assignments.
-The course will be taught through monthly written Modules, with interspersed audio and visual material.
+The course will be taught through monthly written Modules.
 Each month, you’ll be sent an email with links to download your materials; you can then read and work through them at your own pace.
 Practices will be suggested within the Modules, to allow participants to work creatively with the material, and make it relevant to their own lives.
 Reading lists and other resources will be provided as we go along, and selected academic articles and book chapters that are relevant to monthly Module content may also be downloaded.
 During the course of the year, participants will also be able to use a private, high-specification online forum (quite independent of Facebook and other social media), in which Sharon will participate, for ongoing discussions with other participants, and to ask questions about the course material.

 Please note that because this is a self-study course, and because everyone will come to it with different skill sets and learning methods, it’s really not possible to sensibly estimate the time commitment required.
 It’s very much up to you how you approach it, and how deeply you explore the various threads and participate in the forum.

 Enrolment and payment

 The 2019 course will begin on 13 April 2019.

 The total cost for the yearlong course is 195 euros (or £175 if you’re paying in sterling), and the fee must be paid in full before the course begins.
 Course fees can be paid by PayPal (please use the buttons below) or by bank transfer (in UK sterling or euros only).
 With apologies, due to the amount of time we’ve had to spend in the past chasing missed payments, we’re not able to offer payment plans for online courses.